Social security contributions

 Stamp duty is applicable on certain documents and transfers, including transfers of immovable property and marketable securities (although certain exemptions may apply) and issues and renewals of insurance policies.
 Furthermore, in the event that the market value of shares held by a person is reduced following a change in the company's issued share capital or voting rights and the value shifts onto the other shareholders, the transferor would be deemed to have transferred the said value to the transferee(s), and such value shifting may be subject to a stamp duty liability (although certain exceptions/exemptions may apply).
 Stamp duty is also imposed on transmissions by death of immovable property situated in Malta and shares in Maltese companies.
 Certain exemptions from stamp duty may, however, apply in respect of such transmissions.

-Transfers inter vivos of immovable property situated in Malta or real rights over such property made between 8 June 2020 and 1 April 2021, are subject to a reduced rate of stamp duty of €1.50 for every €100 or part thereof on the first €400,000 of the transfer value.
-The reduced rate is one of the economic recovery measures amid COVID-19.
+As part of the Covid19 recovery measures, subject to the satisfaction of a number of conditions, transfers inter vivos of immovable property situated in Malta or real rights over such property made between 9 June 2020 and 1 August 2021, are subject to a reduced rate of stamp duty of €1.50 for every €100 or part thereof on the first €400,000 of the transfer value.
+In cases where the notice of the relative promise of sale or promise of transfer is given to the Commissioner for Revenue before the 1st August 2021, this exemption shall also apply.

 No stamp duty shall be charged on the first €250,000 (previously €200,000) of donations of immovable property from parents to their children for the children’s residential purposes.
 The duty to be charged on the remaining value shall continue being charged at the reduced rate of 3.5%.